momna-shahid17/data-science-project-with-deployment/README.md

-# 🚀 End-to-End Data Science Project with Deployment
+# 🚀 End-to-End Data Science Pipeline

-A production-oriented end-to-end Machine Learning project that demonstrates the complete lifecycle of a Data Science application—from data ingestion and preprocessing to model training, evaluation, and deployment using Flask.
-The project follows a modular architecture to improve scalability, maintainability, and code reusability.
+A production-oriented end-to-end Data Science pipeline that demonstrates the complete machine learning lifecycle—from data ingestion and validation to model training, evaluation, experiment tracking with MLflow, and deployment using Flask.
+The project follows a modular architecture to ensure scalability, maintainability, and code reusability.

 ---

 # 📖 Project Overview

-This project implements a complete machine learning pipeline by separating each stage of the workflow into independent modules.
-It automates the process of data ingestion, validation, transformation, model training, evaluation, and prediction while providing a Flask-based web interface for serving predictions.
+This project implements an end-to-end data science pipeline that automates data ingestion, validation, transformation, model training, evaluation, experiment tracking, and prediction.
+The application is built using a modular architecture and deployed through a Flask web interface, making it scalable, maintainable, and production-oriented.

-The project is designed following software engineering best practices, making it easy to extend, maintain, and deploy.
+The project follows software engineering and MLOps best practices, enabling reproducible machine learning workflows and simplifying future enhancements and deployment.

 ---